-Resin floors can be steam cleaned to 120 degrees when applied at an appropriate thickness which will kill any harmful bacteria but not affect the flooring system.
+Some resin floor coatings can be steam cleaned to 120 degrees when applied at an appropriate thickness which will kill any harmful bacteria but not affect the flooring system.

 The chemical resistance of resin systems means that most cleaning chemicals will not affect the surface.
 As a result, it is easier to sanitise an area which deals with the production of beverages.
 Moreover, it means a greater health and safety.